Relic density and PAMELA events in a heavy wino dark matter model with Sommerfeld effect: Wino relic density with Sommerfeld factor

 At temperatures below $T_{kd}$ the temperature of the decoupled non-relativistic particles is related to their momenta as $(3/2)T=M v^2/2$.
 As the velocities of NR particles in the expanding universe goes down with the scale factor as $v \propto 1/a $, DM temperature falls with the scale factor as $1/a^2$ while the radiation temperature goes as $1/a$.
-The integration in (eqn. \ref{Yxse}) in the interval $x> x_{kd} \equiv T_{kd}/M$ is performed by replacing $x$ in the integrand by $x^2/x_{kd}$, which corresponds to the temperature of the DM particles.
-This is because the thermal equilibrium in this region is maintained by scattering between DM particles via multiple W boson exchange (Sommerfeld ladder).
+The integration in (eqn. \ref{Yxse}) in the interval $x> x_{kd} \equiv M/T_{kd}$ is performed by replacing $x$ in the integrand by $x^2/x_{kd}$, which corresponds to the temperature of the DM particles.
+This is because the thermal equilibrium in this region is maintained by scattering between DM particles via multiple W boson exchange (Sommerfeld ladder) i.e $\chi^0 \chi^0 \overset{W}\leftrightarrow \chi^+ \chi^-$.
+Thanks to the Sommerfeld effect this process can continue for $T<T_{kd}$(133 MeV).
 The rapid reduction in velocities or temperatures of DM particles below the kinetic decoupling temperatures results in a large enhancement in the annihilation cross section and reduction of the relic abundance in the late universe ($T < T_{kd}$).
 With these inputs we carry out the integration in equation (\ref{Yxse}) numerically to obtain $Y(x_s)$.
 We plot $Y(x_s)$ in Fig~\ref{Yxs} and find that $Y(x_s)$ remains constant after $x_s > 4 \times 10^7 $ which corresponds to the temperature $\sim 100 keV$.
 Below this temperature there is a chemical decoupling of the winos in the sense that their comoving abundance remains constant.
 This can be physically understood as follows.
-In the range $x_{kd}< x< x_s$, the DM particles are kept in thermal equilibrium by their mutual scattering.
-But at $x>x_s$ the scattering rate falls below the Hubble expansion; so the DM particles no longer maintain a Maxwell-Boltzmann thermal distribution.
+In the range $x_{kd}< x< x_s$, the DM particles are kept in thermal equilibrium by their mutual scattering $\chi^0 \chi^0 \overset{W} \leftrightarrow\chi^+ \chi^-$.
+But at $x>x_s$ the scattering rate for this process falls below the Hubble expansion; so the DM particles no longer maintain a Maxwell-Boltzmann thermal distribution.
 Consequently the low velocity particles with enhanced annihilation rate (\ref{S}) are decoupled from the high velocity particles.
 The latter escape annihilation, leading to a constant comoving abundance of DM at $x>x_s$ and this process is called chemical decoupling.